KUNALCHOURE/ZERODHA/README.md

 # Zerodha Clone

 Zerodha Clone is a web application that replicates the core functionalities of the Zerodha trading platform.
-It provides users with features like holding and position tracking, order management, and real-time data updates.
+It provides users with features like holding and position tracking, order management.
 The frontend is developed using React, while the backend is built with Node.js, Express, and MongoDB.

 ## Table of Contents
 - [Project Overview](#project-overview)